robertfiko/concurr_to_distr/README.md

-# Erlang – From Concurrent to Distributed
+# Erlang's Path: Concurrency to Seamless Distribution

 This repository will be updated with the exercises.